arunas-stonis/test/README.md

 ## Creating new entity with angular-cli

-Let's asssume that we need a new `partner` entity:
+Let's assume that we need a new `partner` entity:

     cd src\main\webapp\
     mkdir app/entity/partner